 His research in public policy and administration is characterized by a multi-disciplinary approach that combines both empirical and normative questions.
 He uses institutional theories of organization and politics applied to a wide range of substantive issues to determine who gets what, when, and how.

 He served as president of the Public Management Research Association, the Midwest Political Science Association, and the Southwest Political Science Association.
-He is a former editor of the American Journal of Political Science, former editor-in-chief of the Journal of Public Administration Research and Theory, the founding editor of Perspectives of Public Management and Governance and one of three founding editors of the Journal of Behavioral Public Administration.
+He is a former editor of the American Journal of Political Science, former editor-in-chief of the Journal of Public Administration Research and Theory, the founding editor of Perspectives of Public Management and Governance, one of three founding editors of the Journal of Behavioral Public Administration, and currently editor-in-chief of the Korean Journal of Policy Studies.

 Dept. of Public Administration & Policy